-• Educational Sanctions - An educational sanction may include additional work assignments, essays, community service, behavioral contract, administrative referral, or other related educational assignment.

-• Probation - A reprimand for violation of specified regulations.
+- Educational Sanctions An educational sanction may include additional work assignments, essays, community service, behavioral contract, administrative referral, or other related educational assignment. - Probation A reprimand for violation of specified regulations.
 Probation is for a designated period of time and includes the probability of more severe disciplinary sanctions if the student is found to be in violation of any Standards of Student Code during the probationary period.
-It may include restriction from contact with specified individuals, College activities, services, offices, or designated areas.

-• Restitution - A payment to compensate an injured party for financial harm in cases involving misconduct including, but not limited to, theft, destruction of property, or deception.

-• Removal from Class/Facility/College District Entity - Any instructor or division administrator or designee may remove a student from the class, activity, office, department, or other educational forum for the day of the incident or the day the infraction was discovered, whichever is later, and one additional instructional day.
+It may include restriction from contact with specified individuals, College activities, services, offices, or designated areas. - Restitution A payment to compensate an injured party for financial harm in cases involving misconduct including, but not limited to, theft, destruction of property, or deception. - Removal from Class/Facility/District Entity Any instructor or division administrator or designee may remove a student from the class, activity, office, department, or other educational forum for the day of the incident or the day the infraction was discovered, whichever is later, and one additional instructional day.

-• Withdrawal of Consent to Remain On-Campus - The District's Campus Police Department, may notify any person for whom there is a reasonable belief that the person has willfully disrupted the orderly operation of the campus, that consent to remain on-campus has been withdrawn.

-The person from whom consent has been withdrawn may submit a written request for a hearing on the withdrawal within the period of the withdrawal.
-The request shall be granted not later than ten (10) business days from the date of the receipt of the request.
-The hearing will be conducted in accordance with the provisions of this administrative procedure relating to interim suspensions.

-Any person as to whom consent to remain on-campus has been withdrawn who knowingly reenters the campus during the period in which consent has been withdrawn, except to come for a meeting or hearing, is subject to arrest.
-(Penal Code Section 626.4)

-• No Contact Directive - An issuance that there should be no personal or interpersonal contact or communication between involved parties.
-This includes verbal and nonverbal communication.

-• Short-Term Suspension - Exclusion of the student by the Director of Student Development or designee for good cause from one or more classes and/or from all activities of the College District for a period of up to ten (10) consecutive days of instruction.

-• Long-Term Suspension - Exclusion of the student by the Director of Student Development or designee for good cause from one or more classes for the remainder of the school term and/or from all classes and activities of the District for the remainder of the current term with a maximum of two (2) academic years.
+- Withdrawal of Consent to Remain On-Campus The District's Campus Police Department, may notify any person for whom there is a reasonable belief that the person has willfully disrupted the orderly operation of the campus, that consent to remain on-campus has been withdrawn. - No Contact Directive An issuance that there should be no personal or interpersonal contact or communication between involved parties.
+This includes verbal and nonverbal communication. - Short-Term Suspension Exclusion of the student by the Director of Student Development or designee for good cause from one or more classes and/or from all activities of the College District for a period of up to ten (10) consecutive days of instruction. - Long-Term Suspension Exclusion of the student by the Director of Student Development or designee for good cause from one or more classes for the remainder of the school term and/or from all classes and activities of the District for the remainder of the current term with a maximum of two (2) academic years.